Olive garden nutrition allows me to discuss a few of the advantages of this humble Mediterranean fruit.

 From our first few mouthfuls of mother's milk

-which is rich in fat, humans require a diet that is loaded in
+which is rich in fat, humans require food that is loaded in

 certain essential fatty acids since they are the chief component of the

 brain and all nerves.
-It's the fruit oils, not those from seeds, that are particularly rich in the healthy oleic, but they lack omega 3; both are needed for a healthy body.
+It is the fruit oils, not those from seeds, that are particularly rich in the wonderful oleic, but they lack omega-3; both are needed for a strong and fit body and mind.

-Here's an interesting aside.
+Here is an interesting aside.
 If you want your infant to grow as fast and big as a calf, feed him or her cow's milk.
 If on the other hand, you want your child to be intelligent, let his mother feed the little mite.
-It's much higher in fat than bovine for a very good reason.
+It is much higher in fat than bovine for a very good reason.

-Not insignificant is that women who breast feed their babies have a much lower rate of breast cancer too.
+Not insignificant is that women who breast feed their babies have a much lower rate of breast malignancies too.

-A comprehensive study, published in the American Journal of Clinical Nutrition (October edition), summarising the results of 11 different research projects involving over 7000 children, shows that breastfed infants tested 5.2 IQ points higher than formula fed infants.
+A comprehensive study, published in the American Journal of Clinical Nutrition, summarising the results of 11 different research projects involving over 7000 children, shows that breastfed infants tested 5.2 IQ points higher than those raised on formula.

-The reason why breast fed babies are more intelligent (and have better eyesight too) is an Omega-3 oil called DHA (docosahexaenoic acid) which is present in high amounts in mother's milk and generally lower amounts in infant formula.
+The reason why breast fed babies are more intelligent (and have better eyesight too) is an Omega-3 oil called docosahexaenoic acid which is present in high amounts in mother's milk and generally lower in infant formula.
 The best source is fatty fish.
 An astonishing 25% of the grey matter in the normal brain is made up of DHA.

 DHA is an "essential" fatty acid.
 Without it you would die.
 Without it your baby's mental growth would be stunted.
-The richest source is cold water fish.
+The richest source is cold-water fish like salmon and anchovies.

-DHA can also be converted from another omega-3 fatty acid, called ALA found abundantly in freshly ground flax seeds.
-So the vegetarian can also get sufficient DHA.
+DHA can also be converted from another omega-3 fatty acid called ALA found abundantly in freshly ground flax seeds.
+So the vegetarian can also get sufficient of these important nutrients.

 Fats come in two main forms: